Steers Center: Celebrating a Decade of Success

 Types of Real Estate

-Real estate is divided into several categories, each serving different purposes and markets.
+Real estate encompasses several categories, each serving different purposes and markets.

-1. Residential Real Estate: This includes properties designed for people to live in.
+• Residential real estate includes properties designed for people to live in.
 Examples are single-family homes, apartments, condominiums, townhouses, and vacation homes.
-Residential real estate focuses on providing housing for individuals and families.
+Residential real estate offers living spaces for individuals and families.

-2. Commercial Real Estate: Properties used for business activities fall under this category.
-This includes office buildings, retail stores, hotels, restaurants, industrial and shopping centers.
-Businesses typically lease these properties to conduct their operations.
+• Commercial real estate includes properties used for business operations, including office spaces, retail locations, hotels, restaurants, industrial facilities, and shopping malls.
+Businesses typically rent these properties to facilitate their activities.

 Understanding these categories helps buyers, sellers, and investors make informed decisions, as each type has unique characteristics and market trends.